December 18, 2019

 Accepted projects will include a development plan aimed at achieving Investigational New Drug (IND) readiness.
 Deerfield will provide funding and operational support for accepted projects, and successful projects that achieve IND-enabled status may be eligible for additional capital from Deerfield.

-Duke’s Office of Licensing and Ventures broke previous records last year with 354 invention disclosures, 120 agreements, and 32 exclusive agreements.
+Duke’s Office of Translation and Commercialization broke previous records last year with 354 invention disclosures, 120 agreements, and 32 exclusive agreements.
 Duke faculty and staff formed sixteen new start-up companies during the year, bringing the university’s total to over 140 new companies.
 Over the last two years, 29 of the university’s 32 startups have chosen to stay in North Carolina.

 “Duke University, with its vast research enterprise, world-class investigators and novel innovations, is a leader in biomedical discovery,” said James E. Flynn, Managing Partner at Deerfield Management.
 “We are excited about entering into this partnership with Duke, as we collectively seek to develop new medicines to save lives and address unmet medical needs.”